Giant Bomb: Business practices, ethics and associations

 The website had several interactions with Buckner & Garcia, creators of "Pac-Man Fever", in 2011 starting in June when Giant Bomb ran an in-office Pac-Man tournament on Thursday Night Throwdown.
 The show featured an interview with Jerry Buckner and Gary Garcia who were promoting their first set of Pac-Man Fever songs releasing on the Rock Band Network.
 Davis would later joke about wanting "Buckner & Garcia to write a song about this stupid website", the following week on the Giant Bombcast.
 "Found me the Bomb", written and performed by Buckner and Garcia, would release as a new track with the 2nd set of Pac-Man Fever songs in September.
 This would be the final song the duo would create with the death of Gary Garcia on November 17, 2011.

 January 18, 2012, was the Protests against SOPA and PIPA, a collective effort against the Stop Online Piracy Act and PROTECT IP Act.
 Many websites including the English Wikipedia went on a 24-hour-long blackout against the two proposed laws.
 Giant Bomb was also in opposition against SOPA and PIPA and ran an impromptu comedy show that day.

 Molyjam was a worldwide 48-hour game jam in March through to April 2012, founded by Double Fine Productions' Anna Kipnis, Giant Bombs Patrick Klepek and Idle Thumbs' Chris Remo.
 Based on a parody account of known video game developer Peter Molyneux on Twitter, both professional and amateur game designers and developers in over 30 cities created games based on the parody account's comedic "emotional" and "innovative" tweets.
 Kipnis, Klepek and Remo ran the main game jam at the Giant Bomb and GameSpot CBS Interactive offices in San Francisco.
 Alex Navarro made an appearance at the 2015 Awesome Games Done Quick (AGDQ) charity event.
 Navarro did a speedrun of the 2003 video game Big Rigs: Over the Road Racing, a game he reviewed for GameSpot in 2004, giving it the first 1/10 review in GameSpots history.

+2026 saw the 2026 U.S. immigration enforcement protests, part of the Abolish ICE political movement.
+In January, Giant Bomb collaborated with Minneapolis-based video game outlet MinnMax to produce a charity livestream named ICE Out to raise money for people affected.
+Ryckert commented on the charity livestream and how becoming an independent company is what facilitated Giant Bomb being able to make a statement of this nature and that they were not worried about alienating their audience.